 In his flashback, he awakens inside a slimy cocoon.
 Breaking out of its membrane, he finds himself in a zero-gravity environment inside a cylindrical enclosure whose walls contain other similar cocoons and he is horrified to discover by chance that one contains the decomposing remains of a human body.
 As he makes his way to a neighboring area featuring what appear to be several humanoid space suits, he is apprehended by two extraterrestrial creatures.
 He was unwillingly hauled down corridors full of terrestrial detritus such as shoes and keys before arriving in a bizarre examining room.
 The aliens strip him of his clothes and cover him with an elastic material that pins him painfully to a raised platform under an array of equipment and lights in the middle of the room.
 Despite Walton's terrified screams, the aliens pitilessly subject him to a traumatic, excruciating experiment in which a gelatinous substance is shoved into his mouth, his jaw is clamped open, a device is inserted into his neck and he is forced to endure an ocular probe while fully conscious during the experience.
 Afterwards, Walton loses consciousness until finding himself back to Earth disoriented, abused, and severely traumatized.

-While interviewing Walton, Lieutenant Watters expressed his doubts about the abduction, dismissing this merely as a hoax.
+After witnessing part of Walton's breakdown, Lieutenant Watters expressed his doubts about the abduction, dismissing this merely as a hoax.
 He notices Walton's newfound celebrity with care because of the tabloids' attempt to profit from his story.
-The film culminates with a denouement between Walton and Rogers.
+The film culminates with a denouement between Walton and Rogers, both of whom struggled with trauma over the past.
 The closing titles inform that in 1993, the loggers were resubmitted to additional polygraph examinations, which they passed, corroborating their innocence.